How did Montana get its name?

 Setback in the Senate

 When his bill landed in the Senate, it faced further pushback from Democratic Senators, who disliked the idea of using a classical word, arguing that a Native American word would be more appropriate.
+No one could come up with a suitable alternative, and they settled on ‘Montana’.

 In 1864, President Abraham Lincoln signed Ashley’s bill into law, creating the Montana Territory.
 The borders of Montana and its name have remained the same ever since.

-However, people have come up with several nicknames for Montana since then, many of which have become official slogans for Montana Tourism Board campaigns, such as the Big Sky State and the Treasure State.
+People have come up with several nicknames for Montana since then, many of which have become official slogans for Montana Tourism Board campaigns, such as the Big Sky State and the Treasure State.

 FAQs – How Montana got its name